Do you wish to understand how to choose a GRP pipe production line, immediately obtain maximum profit and minimize the risks?

 Years ago, an important company invested heavily in an extensive composite pipe and tank production line, including know-how for the testing of the products.

 During the negotiation, and not having any detailed information like the one indicated in this report, the entrepreneur concentrated all his efforts on obtaining a price reduction.
-Afterwards, he finally decided to sign the contract with a renowed supplier of CFW lines.
+Afterward, he finally decided to sign a contract with a renowned supplier of CFW lines.

 The consequences of an incorrect decision